Artichokes are so good for you and so delicious! Here's how to cook and eat them.

 Alternatively you can leave the whole long stem on the artichoke, just cut off the very end of the stem, and peel the tough outside layer of the stem with a vegetable peeler.

 5 Rinse the artichokes: Rinse the artichokes in running cold water.
-While you rinse them, open up the petals a little so that the water does get inside more easily.
+While you rinse them, open up the leaves a little so that the water gets inside more easily.
 (This is where it helps to have cut off the thorny tips, it makes the artichoke easier to open without getting poked!)

-Cook for 25 to 45 minutes or until the outer leaves can easily be pulled off.
+Cook for 25 to 35 minutes or longer, until the outer leaves can easily be pulled off.

-Note: artichokes can also be cooked in a pressure cooker (about 15-20 minutes cooking time).
-Cooking time depends on how large the artichoke is, the larger, the longer it takes to cook.
+Note: artichokes can also be cooked in a pressure cooker (about 5-15 minutes at high pressure).
+Cooking time depends on how large the artichokes are.
+The larger, the longer they take to cook.

 How to Eat an Artichoke